Virtual Tour of US 99

 This rock was blasted through in 1931 when US 99 was first constructed through here.
 Its pyramid-like shape was caused by the blasting for the highway cut.
 There once were two bridges that went across Piru Creek, one on each side of the cut, but all traces of those bridges are now gone.
 They were removed in 1951 as a part of a cost-saving move.
 Piru Creek was rerouted through Pyramid Cut therefore eliminating the need for the widening of two bridges.
 The southern 1932 bridge is visible in the photo above.

 Directly behind the rock is Pyramid Dam.
 Pyramid Dam was completed in 1970 and is a part of the California State Water Project.
+The dam itself is named after Pyramid Cut/Rock, paying a small homage to the roadway the dam and reservoir submerged under water.
 I-5 bypassed this segment of US 99 in 1968 due to the construction of this dam.
 From 1968 to mid-1969, US 99 was still passable from Violin Summit to Smokey Bear Road.
 About four bridges used to exist in the area of the reservoir.